xendit/xendit-dotnet/README.md

-                // define BalanceClient, all of the parameters are optional (default: using global variable) BalanceClient balanceClient = new BalanceClient(apiKey, requestClient, baseUrl)

-                BalanceResponse balanceResponse = balanceClient.Get();
+                // define BalanceClient, all of the parameters are optional (default: using global variable) BalanceClient balanceClient = new BalanceClient(apiKey, requestClient, baseUrl) BalanceResponse balanceResponse = balanceClient.Get();
                 Console.WriteLine(balanceResponse.Balance);

+                // using only API key as constructor parameter BalanceClient balance = new BalanceClient(apiKey);
+                BalanceResponse balanceResponse2 = balance.Get();
+                Console.WriteLine(balanceResponse2.Balance);
             }
             catch (XenditException e)
             {